domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 });
 ```

-A similar approach can also be used to omit obsolete properties from `Schemas` in the Swagger document.
+A similar approach can also be used to omit obsolete properties from `Schemas` in the OpenAPI document.
 That is, you can decorate
-model properties with `[Obsolete]` and configure Swashbuckle to omit those properties when generating JSON Schemas:
+model properties with `[Obsolete]` and configure Swashbuckle.AspNetCore to omit those properties when generating JSON schemas:

 ```csharp
 services.AddSwaggerGen(options =>